codeme254/prisma-mssql-activity/README.md

 - `email`: A string representing the employee’s email address.
 Each email must be unique.
 - `salary`: This field represents the employee’s monthly salary.
 It should be stored as a numeric value that allows for decimal precision.
 (Hint: prisma doesn't have a `currency` type, so use `Decimal` here)
 - `departmentId`: A string that references the `id` of a department in the Department table.
 This establishes a relationship between employees and departments.

+Establish a one to many relationship between department and employees: "A department can have several employees but each employee can only belong to one department"

+The model should be mapped to a table called `Employees` in the database.

 ## 3. Run migrations
 Once your models are fully defined in the `schema.prisma` file, the next step is to run a migration.